Summit High School serves 1,152 students in grades 9-12.

-The student:teacher ratio of 11:1 is lower than the New Jersey state level of 12:1.
+The student:teacher ratio of 11:1 is equal to the New Jersey state level of 11:1.

 Summit High School ranks among the top 20% of public schools in New Jersey for: